 Facts and Statistics

-Suicide is currently the 9th leading cause of death in North Dakota with 133 lives lost to suicide in 2014.
+Suicide is the 9th leading cause of death in North Dakota with 133 lives lost to suicide in 2014.
 Suicide is the 1st leading cause of death for residents ages 15 - 24.

 More people survive suicide attempts than actually die.
 They are often seriously injured and need medical care.
 Approximately 483,596 people were treated in a medical facility with self-inflicted injuries in 2012.
 Many more people are unaccounted for as they do not seek medical treatment.
 The number of suicide attempts is hard to estimate for that reason.
 The Centers for Disease Control estimates 1 million people will make a suicide attempt each year.

 Men are more likely than women to die by suicide; however, women attempt suicide more often than men.
 Men tend to use more lethal means when attempting suicide, thus complete suicide more often.
 Men tend to use firearms and strangulation.
 Women tend to use pills to overdose or cutting themselves.
 These methods tend to have a larger window of time for help to arrive and save a life.

 Older adults are considered at high risk for suicide.
 White males, 85 and older have the highest suicide rate.
 Seventy-five percent of elderly adults visited a physician the month before their suicide; most often, complaining of physical aches and pains.

 Over 90 percent of people who die by suicide had at least one psychiatric illness at the time of their death.
 Depression and substance use disorders were the top two disorders noted.
 An estimated 15 million people in the United States suffer every day from depression.
 The World Health Organization estimates depression to be the number one cause of disability in the United States.
 More Americans suffer from depression than coronary heart disease (7 million), cancer (6 million) and AIDS (200,000) combined.